cvent/couchbase-driver/README.md

 <a name="create"></a>

 ### create(bucket, options) ⇒ <code>[Driver](#Driver)</code>
-Create a Driver object by wrapping the Couchbase bucket and returning a new <code>Driver</code> instance.
+Create a Driver object by wrapping the Couchbase bucket and creates a new <code>Driver</code> instance and adds <code>Promise</code> support to the instance.

 **Kind**: global function